sweintritt/simon/Readme.md

 * Generation of html requires pandoc
 * Generation of pdf requires pandoc and xelatex
-* The server, which provides the Wiki as a html page required go
+* The server, which provides the Wiki as a html page requires go

 To install all requirements on Ubuntu run